toy/pHash/README.markdown

     gem install pHash

 Audio hash functions needs to be compiled with C linkage, so if you get `FFI::NotFoundError` check names of methods in `libpHash`.

-Patch for pHash 0.9.4 is in audiophash.diff
+Tiny patch for pHash 0.9.4 is in `audiophash.diff`.

 ## Usage

+Compare two mp3s:

+    require 'phash/audio'

+    a = Phash::Audio.new('first.mp3')
+    b = Phash::Audio.new('second.mp3')
+    a.similarity(b)

+or just

+    a % b

+Get bunch of comparators and work with them:

+    audios = Phash::Audio.for_paths(Dir['**/*.{mp3,wav}'])
+    audios.combination(2) do |a, b|
+      similarity = a % b
+      # work with similarity
+    end

+Videos:

+    require 'phash/video'

+    Phash::Video.new('first.mp4') % Phash::Video.new('second.mp4')

+Images:

+    require 'phash/image'

+    Phash::Image.new('first.jpg') % Phash::Image.new('second.png')

+Texts:

+    require 'phash/text'

+    Phash::Text.new('first.txt') % Phash::Text.new('second.txt')

 ## Copyright